gokulm/BoltOn/docs/cli.md

-CLI
----
-In order to create project templates and other BoltOn components from CLI:
+In order to create project templates and other BoltOn components from CLI, install **BoltOn.Templates** NuGet Package.

-    PM> Install-Package BoltOn.Templates

 WebAPI
 ------
-To create a .NET Core WebAPI project with BoltOn package already bolted:
+To create a .NET Core WebAPI project with BoltOn package bolted:

     dotnet new bowebapi -n <project_name>

 **-n:** Specify project name.
-If not specified, the folder name will be used for the project name
+If not specified, the folder name will be used as the project name

 Handler
 -------
-To create a [Mediator](../mediator) handler:
+To create a [Mediator](../mediator) handler without response:

     dotnet new bohandler -n <request_name>

 **-n:** Specify request name without Request suffix.
-If not specified, the folder name will be used for the handler
+If not specified, the folder name will be used as the handler name

 eg.,

     dotnet new bohandler -n GetStudent

-The request and the handler will be added in **GetStudentHandler.cs** file inside Handlers folder (folder will be created if it doesn't exist).
+The request and the handler will be added in **GetStudentHandler.cs** file inside Handlers folder (Handlers folder will be created if it doesn't exist).

     namespace Handlers
     {